PrashantTakale369/Intelligent_Fashion_Search_Engine/Indexing_Pipeline/README.md

 4. AI Embedding:  [0.003, -0.021, 0.145, ... ] (1024 numbers)
 5. Storage:  Saved to database for fast searching
 ```

-**Why This Matters:** After indexing, you can search your images using natural language like "red dress" or "blue jacket" and get relevant results instantly.

 ---

 ## Main Architectre